microsoft/Deep3DFaceReconstruction/readme.md

 cd Deep3DFaceReconstruction
 ```

-2. Download the BFM09 model and put "01_MorphableModel.mat" into ./BFM subfolder.
+2. Due to the license agreement of Basel Face Model, you have to download the BFM09 model after submitting an application on its [home page](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-2&id=downloads).
+After getting the access to BFM data, download "01_MorphableModel.mat" and put it into ./BFM subfolder.

-3. Download the Expression Basis provided by Guo (You can find a link named CoarseData in the first row of Introduction part in their repository.
-Download and unzip the Coarse\_Dataset.zip), and put "Exp_Pca.bin" into ./BFM subfolder.
+3. Download the Expression Basis provided by [Guo](https://github.com/Juyong/3DFace).
+Here we provide a [quick link](https://drive.google.com/open?id=1bw5Xf8C12pWmcMhNEu6PtsYVZkVucEN6) to it.
+Download "Exp_Pca.bin" and put it into ./BFM subfolder.
+The expression basis are constructed using [Facewarehouse](kunzhou.net/zjugaps/facewarehouse/) data and transferred to BFM topology.

-4. Download the trained model at [GoogleDrive](https://drive.google.com/file/d/1RSEkXwF5BGelvBaIJFtKIxjUcR5ULSK0/view?usp=sharing), and put it into ./network subfolder.
+4. Download the trained [reconstruction network](https://drive.google.com/file/d/1RSEkXwF5BGelvBaIJFtKIxjUcR5ULSK0/view?usp=sharing), and put it into ./network subfolder.

 5. Run the demo code.